jzeuzs/sapphire-plugin-botlist/README.md

 	botList: {
 		clientId: 'YOUR_CLIENT_ID', // Optional; by default it is the bot's id
 		debug: false, // (Optional), shows debug messages; by default it is false
+		shard: false, // (Optional), enable sharding support; by default it is false
   		autoPost: {
    			enabled: true, // (Optional); by default it is enabled
    			interval: 3_600_000, // (Optional); by default it is set to 1 hour